buckmelton/notes/bucks-macos-cheat-sheet.md

 (Solves problem of not being able to get volume low enough before it mutes.)

 ## Mission Control / Multiple Desktops
-To see and manage all desktops, swipe up on trackpad with 3 fingers OR just press F3 button
+To see and manage all desktops, swipe up on trackpad with 3 fingers OR just press F3 button.

+To move a window to another desktop, go to Mission Control (see above), where you will see all your windows.
+Drag the window to the Desktop you want it to be on.